-National Instrument 43-101, "Standards of Disclosure for Mineral Projects", Companion Policy 43-101CP and form 43-101F1 (collectively, "NI 43-101") are a set of rules developed by the Canadian Securities Administrators, which has established standards for all public disclosure an issuer makes of "scientific and technical information" concerning mineral projects ("Technical Information").
-Unless otherwise indicated, all Technical Information, including resource estimates attributable to Pilot Gold's property interests contained in this AIF, including any information contained in certain documents referenced in this AIF, have been prepared in accordance with NI 43-101, and those of the Canadian Institute of Mining, Metallurgy and Petroleum Standing Committee on Reserve Definitions (the "CIM Standards").
+National Instrument 43-101, "Standards of Disclosure for Mineral Projects", Companion Policy 43-101CP and Form 43-101F1 (collectively, "NI 43-101") are a set of rules developed by the Canadian Securities Administrators, which has established standards for all public disclosure an issuer makes of "scientific and technical information" concerning mineral projects ("Technical Information").
+Unless otherwise indicated, all Technical Information, including resource estimates attributable to Pilot Gold's property interests contained in this AIF, and including any information contained in certain documents referenced in this AIF, has been prepared in accordance with NI 43-101, and those standards of the Canadian Institute of Mining, Metallurgy and Petroleum Standing Committee on Reserve Definitions (the "CIM Standards").

-The individuals named throughout this AIF are the qualified persons, as defined under NI 43-101 (individually, a "Qualified Person"), who supervised the preparation of the Technical Information contained in the applicable technical reports referenced in this AIF, which form the basis for the Technical Information reproduced in this AIF, as applicable.
+The named individuals who supervised the preparation of the Technical Information contained in this AIF are qualified persons, as defined under NI 43-101 (each individually, a "Qualified Person").
+Each such Qualified Person is an author of one of the technical reports that form the basis for the majority of the Technical Information reproduced in this AIF.